MicrosoftDocs/azure-dev-docs/articles/javascript/core/what-is-azure-for-javascript-development.md

 ## 3. Use Azure SDK with JavaScript

-To use Azure services programmatically with JavaScript, find the [npm package](../azure-sdk-library-package-index.md) specific to the service you will use.
+To use Azure services programmatically with JavaScript, find the [npm package](../azure-sdk-library-package-index.md) specific to the service you'll use.
 Each npm package has service-specific connection information.

 All Azure SDKs run with JavaScript without any other tooling.
-While most modern SDKs are written in TypeScript and provide the `*.d.ts` file for type checking, TypeScript is not a requirement to use the Azure SDKs or the Azure cloud services.
+While most modern SDKs are written in TypeScript and provide the `*.d.ts` file for type checking, TypeScript isn't a requirement to use the Azure SDKs or the Azure cloud services.

 Your JavaScript code can use Azure services, regardless of where your code is hosted (local, hybrid, cloud).
 The recommended way to use Azure services programmatically with JavaScript is the Azure SDKs.
 These SDKs expect a minimum Node.js with Long-term support (LTS).